 How to set up a response plan

-Step 1: Prepare for an incident by developing policies and procedures to help employees to recognize potential threats
+Step 1: Prepare for an incident by developing policies and procedures.
+You want to help employees to recognize potential threats.

-Step 3: Evaluate the threat level and impact it has on your business if it isn’t solved as soon as possible
+Step 3: Evaluate the threat level and the impact it has on your business.
+You want to know the risks and consequences if the issues aren’t solved as soon as possible.

-Step 5: Review the incident response process and determine what could’ve been done differently to avoid this from happening again
+Step 5: Review the incident response process and determine what your team could do differently to avoid this from happening again.
+While one incident can be bad, you don’t want to repeat the same mistakes.

-Your company’s Security Team should keep updated resources in place for cyber security incidents and every employee should have access to these resources.
-A stronger team means stronger cyber security defence.
+Your company’s Security Team should keep updated resources in place for cybersecurity incidents and every employee should have access to these resources.
+A stronger team means a stronger cybersecurity defense.